FriendsOfSymfony/FOSRestBundle/README.md

 ExceptionController support
 ---------------------------

-The RestBundle view layer aware ExceptionController is enabled as follows:
+The RestBundle view-layer-aware ExceptionController is enabled as follows:

     # app/config.yml
-    framework:
+    twig:
         exception_controller: "FOS\RestBundle\Controller\ExceptionController::showAction"

 To map Exception classes to HTTP response status codes an ``exception_map`` may be configured,